No products in the cart.

 She brings more than 20 years of mortgage origination, community and consumer housing communications and solutions, working with the nations largest banks.
 She also has significant default servicing industry expertise, and operations, production, and project/change management (Lean Six Sigma) leadership experience.
 Steele was the national mortgage outreach executive for Bank of America, where she also managed default servicing management within home loans servicing and was head of national servicing and centralized retail mortgage sales.
 She has led many of the mortgage process improvements and projects related to controls, risk and compliance, as well as implementation of many of the new requirements for Dodd Frank and the Consumer Financial Protection Bureau.
 She most recently founded and was CEO for the Steele Advisory and Services LLC, where she led the strategic and business development efforts for several strategic national servicer and vendor management companies

-Amy is the Chief Operating Officer of Prospect Mortgage, the second-largest FHA 203K lender in the nation.
-In this role, Amy oversees all aspects of the company’s operations, including information technology, operations, credit, capital markets, training, project management, and more.
-Prior to Prospect Mortgage, Mrs. Schumacher formed Vantium Capital, Inc. and Vantium Capital Management with Apollo L.P., served as the President and CEO of WMC Mortgage, and founded the Residential Servicing Coalition.
+Amy is President & Chief Operating Officer of Docutech Corporation.
+Prior to Docutech Corporation, Mrs. Brandt formed Vantium Capital, Inc. and Vantium Capital Management with Apollo L.P., served as the President and CEO of WMC Mortgage, founded the Residential Servicing Coalition, and was Chief Operating Officer of Prospect Mortgage.
 She serves on the Board of Directors as Co-Chair of the Women’s Committee for the Institute of International Education’s Scholar Rescue Fund, and she sits on the Board of Directors of the AmeriCatalyst Idea Lab.
 She has also served on the boards of SourceCorp, Inc., Bluebeam Software, Inc., and other privately held companies.
-Mrs. Schumacher is an expert in the mortgage and secondary market industry and has led both turn-around efforts and start-ups to profitability, spearheaded the sale of two companies, and participated in numerous capital markets transactions, creating tremendous shareholder value.
+Mrs. Brandt is an expert in the mortgage and secondary market industry and has led both turn-around efforts and start-ups to profitability, spearheaded the sale of two companies, and participated in numerous capital markets transactions, creating tremendous shareholder value.

 Since joining VRM Mortgage Services in 2008, she has been an agent for change and innovation at the company including championing the development and roll out VRM University (VRMU), which is one of the leading training vehicles for mortgage and real estate professionals.
 Cheryl also leads the development of non-traditional solutions for lenders, servicers and investors that mitigate losses associated with non-performing loans.
 Under her leadership, VRM Mortgage Services continues to grow and develop new, innovative solutions that encompass the entire mortgage and asset life cycles.